More on phase transitions in ${\cal N}$ = 2 massive gauge theories

 In the limit of $N\to \infty$, the partition function can be computed by a saddle point equation satisfied by the eigenvalue density \be 2\strokedint_{-\mu}^{\mu} dy\, \rho(y) \left[\frac{2}{x-y}-\cK(x-y)\right]=-4(1-\zeta)(\log\Lambda+\gamma+1) x -\zeta\left[\cK(x+M)+\cK(x-M)\right]\ , \ee with $\zeta=\lim_{N\to\infty}\frac{N_f}{N+2}$ fixed.
-We note that this equation is almost identical to the saddle-point equation that determines the partition function of $\mathcal{N}=2$ theory coupled to $N_f<2N$ hypermultiplets of mass $M$, studied in \cite{Russo:2013sba,Russo:2013kea}.
+We note that this equation is almost identical to the saddle-point equation that determines the partition function of $\mathcal{N}=2$ theory coupled to $N_f<2N$ hypermultiplets of mass $M$, studied in \cite{Russo:2013kea}.
 The only difference is a relative factor of 2 multiplying the term $1/(x-y)$ originating from the Vandermonde determinant.

 This extends the observation by Fiol et al \cite{Fiol:2015mrp} to the non-conformal case.
 This coincidence extends to another superconformal model in the classification of \cite{Howe:1983wj,Koh:1983ir}, the {\bf B} theory, obtained by adding $N_f=N-2$ fundamental hypermultiplets together with a hypermultiplet in the rank-2 symmetric representation.
 In the large $N$ limit, the free energy of the {\bf B} and {\bf C} models (with symmetric or antisymmetric representation and $N_f=N\pm 2$) coincide exactly.
-Like in the model \eqref{cuatt}, one may consider a {\bf B}-type model with $N_f<N-2$ massive hypermultiplets and another hypermultiplet in the symmetric representation.
+Like in the model \eqref{cuatt}, one may consider a {\bf B}-type model with $N_f<N-2$ massive hypermultiplets and another hypermultiplet in the symmetric representation.\footnote{Phase transitions in five-dimensional gauge theories with matter content similar to the {\bf B} and {\bf C} models have been investigated in \cite{Santilli:2021qyt}.}.
 The corresponding saddle-point equation at large $N$ is also described by \eqref{eq: saddle point Nf<N}.
 Therefore, in the large $N$ limit, both {\bf B}$^*$ and {\bf C}$^*$ non-conformal models with $\zeta\leq 1$ have the same free energy.

 We are interested in the dynamics of these theories in the decompactification limit, where all variables scale to large values, {\it i.e.} $(xR,\Lambda R, MR)\to \infty$.
 In this limit, one can use the asymptotic expansion \be \cK(x)=x\log x^2+2\gamma x+O(x^{-1})\ . \ee Within this regime, the first term inside the integral in \eqref{eq: saddle point Nf<N} (originating from the Vandermonde determinant) drops and the saddle-point equation now becomes identical to the one corresponding to $N_f<2N$ SQCD, that is, $SU(N)$ SYM coupled to $N_f/2$ fundamentals with masses $M$ and an equal number of fundamentals with mass $-M$.